Call for appointment:667-214-1592 667-214-1592

 UMMC's dialysis access clinics serve patients who are on or are planning to begin long-term therapy to replace failing kidney function (peritoneal dialysis or hemodialysis).
 Before they can begin, these types of dialysis require a procedure to create dialysis access, which is performed by a vascular surgeon.

-After consultation with our medical professionals at the UM Vascular Center at Redwood, your procedure for creating access or managing issues with your current dialysis access can be scheduled here or at one of our nearby surgical locations, depending on the issue.
+First our medical professionals will consult with you at UM Vascular Center at Redwood or one of the other consultation locations listed below.
+Then, your procedure for creating access or managing issues with your current dialysis access can be scheduled at one of our surgical locations, depending on the issue.

 Why Choose UMMC Dialysis Access?

 Convenience: We offer next-day, and in some cases same-day, appointments.